codinghusi/EES-Buggy/readme.md

 `q` - Rotate for 90 degrees (anti-clockwise)
 `e` - Rotate for 90 degrees (clockwise)

-`c` - Program: Circumnavigate without gyro
+`c` - Routine: Circumnavigate without gyro
-`C` - Program: Circumnavigate with gyro
+`C` - Routine: Circumnavigate with gyro

-`r` - Program: Drive in a rectangle without gyro
+`r` - Routine: Drive in a rectangle without gyro
-`R` - Program: Drive in a rectangle with a gyro
+`R` - Routine: Drive in a rectangle with a gyro

-`o` - Program: Drive a slalom without sensors
+`o` - Routine: Drive a slalom without sensors
-`p` - Program: Drive a slalom with ultra sonic without gyro
+`p` - Routine: Drive a slalom with ultra sonic without gyro
-`O` - Program: Drive a slalom with gyro and ultra sonic
+`O` - Routine: Drive a slalom with gyro and ultra sonic

-`u` - Program: Run over an object in front (please be careful!)
+`u` - Routine: Run over an object in front (please be careful!)
+`h` - Routine: Say hello

 `k` - Resets absolute gyroscope
 `g` - Outputs the current gyroscope.z value

 ## config.h
 Defines to configure your pins and speeds

+# Gyroscope
+Test the gyroscope with
+`make gyro-test`